-Intensified Algebra I is a comprehensive, extended-period course that is designed to help students who are one to two years behind in mathematics re-engage as motivated learners and succeed in Algebra I within a single academic year.
+Intensified Algebra I is a comprehensive, extended-period course that is designed to help students who are one to three years behind in mathematics re-engage as motivated learners and succeed in Algebra I within a single academic year.

 In districts nationwide, as many as 50% of students fail Algebra I the first time and must repeat it—some more than once.
 These struggling students often end up behind in gaining needed requirements for graduation and college, and are at greater risk of dropping out.